readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 The use cases covered by this policy are:

 Outdated docs
     Documentation that is not being actively maintained or updated.
+This means for instance that the source project has updates that are not reflected in the documentation or a newer official documentation exists elsewhere on the internet.

 Unofficial forks
     Forks of a project documentation that are not linked to from the project in any way.